Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in Quantum spin Hall systems

-Let us now qualitatively discuss the non-equilibrium currents.
-We take $E_F$ within the topological gap.
-In this case, only helical edge states are responsible for the electronic transport.
+Let us now qualitatively discuss the nonequilibrium currents.
+We take $E_F$ within the topological gap, a situation where only helical edge states are responsible for the electronic transport.

-Using Eq.~\eqref{iklneq}, we build the local current map shown in Fig.~\ref{fig:hall_bar_QSH_local_i} by weighting each local conductance map by its respective voltage, see Eq.~(\ref{voltagesqsh}).
+Using Eq.~\eqref{iklneq}, we build the nonequilibrium local current map shown in Fig.~\ref{fig:hall_bar_QSH_local_i} by weighting each local conductance map by its respective voltage, see Eq.~(\ref{voltagesqsh}).
 At the edge between terminals $1$ and $2$, only the local conductances from those terminals are not zero, with values $e^2/h$ per channel.
-Since $V_1=(3/2)(hI/e^2)$ and $V_2=(hI/e^2)$ Eq.~(\ref{iklneq}) gives a net local current of $I/2$ propagating from terminal $1$ to terminal $2$ with spin up orientation.
-Repeating this operation locally over the whole system, we find that (i) all edges have current $I/2$, (ii) terminals $1$ and $6$ are indeed injecting and receiving a total current $I$ and (iii) terminals $2$ through $5$ are voltage probes with zero net current.
+Since $V_1=(3/2)(hI/e^2)$ and $V_2=(hI/e^2)$ Eq.~(\ref{iklneq}) gives a net local current of $I/2$ propagating from terminal $1$ to terminal $2$ with spin-up orientation.
+Repeating this reasoning over the whole system, we find that (i) all edges have current $I/2$, (ii) terminals $1$ and $6$ are indeed injecting and receiving a total current $I$ and (iii) terminals $2$ through $5$ are voltage probes with zero net current.
 Figure~\ref{fig:hall_bar_QSH_local_i} shows that there is no net spin current flowing from terminals $1$ to $6$, as expected in the absence of a spin polarized bias.

 Let us now consider equilibrium currents.
-We base our discussion on the local transmissions maps defined in Eq.~(\ref{localtcc}) for energies $E$ within the topological gap and postpone the quantitative analysis of the local currents, that involve, an integration of the whole band, Eq.~(\ref{ikleq}), to the next subsection.
-Figure~\ref{fig:hall_bar_QSH_local_t} shows the local charge and spin transmission $\widetilde T_{i\sigma,j\sigma}(E)$.
-The solid blue (dashed red) arrows indicate spin up (down) propagation.
-Each terminal injects two modes with opposite spin orientations that propagate at opposite edges towards the neighboring terminal.
+Our discussion is based on the local transmissions maps defined in Eq.~(\ref{localtcc}) for energies $E$ within the topological gap.
+We postpone the quantitative analysis of the local equilibrium currents, that involve an integration over all occupied states, Eq.~(\ref{ikleq}), to the next subsection.